emperlium/lib-audio-mad/README.md

 # lib-audio-mad

-Interface to the libmad library.
+Interface to the libmad (MP3 decoding) library.

 ## Dependencies